typelevel/typelevel.github.com/_posts/2014-03-03-liskov_lifting.md

 represents contravariant functors.

 These concepts are related, but neither subsumes the other.
-A `Functor` instance does not require its parameter being Scala-covariant.
+A `Functor` instance does not require its parameter to be Scala-covariant.
 A type can be Scala-covariant over a parameter without having a legal `Functor` instance.